These are well know protocols for communication and are used

 I tested it out with a local newserver (axxess):

 news.internet.co.za and got a lot of stuff.
+Note that you have to be an axxess subscriber to use their news server.
 Much of it is unfortunately spam from 2008.
 I found the

 A peer-to-peer text based protocol.
 There is a central hub of information (centralized).